-TAM Kam Wah, Danny (Mr.), Chinese (Hong Kong with British nationality) and aged 51, joined the Company as senior manager of financial control in October 2004.
+TAM Kam Wah, Danny (Mr.), Chinese (Hong Kong with British nationality) and aged 52, joined the Company as senior manager of financial control in October 2004.
 Mr. Tam is the chief financial officer of the Company.
 He is responsible for accounting and internal and external financial reporting, financial planning, taxation, investment management, internal control, investor relations, corporate governance, risk management and performance management of the Group.
-Mr. Tam has over 27 years of experience in accounting and finance in Hong Kong listed companies and multinational companies.
+Mr. Tam has over 28 years of experience in accounting and finance in Hong Kong listed companies and multinational companies.
 He is also the statutory auditor of FIH Technology Korea Ltd., a subsidiary of the Company in Korea.
-Prior to joining the Company, he worked as a financial controller for ITT Industries and Hutchison Harbour Ring Ltd. and he also worked as an accounting manager for Coates Brothers (HK) Co., Ltd. Mr. Tam is a fellow of the Association of Chartered Certified Accountants and an associate of Hong Kong Institute of Certified Public Accountants.
+Prior to joining the Company, he worked as a financial controller for ITT Industries and Hutchison Harbour Ring Ltd. (now known as China Oceanwide Holdings Limited) and he also worked as an accounting manager for Coates Brothers (HK) Co., Ltd. Mr. Tam is a fellow of the Association of Chartered Certified Accountants, a fellow of the Taxation Institute of Hong Kong and an associate of Hong Kong Institute of Certified Public Accountants.
+He is also a certified tax adviser.
 Mr. Tam received a BBA from Chinese University of Hong Kong in 1988, a Master of Applied Finance from Macquarie University, Australia in 1994, a Master of Business Administration degree from University of Ottawa, Canada in 1996, and a Master of Arts degree in Information System and a Master of Arts degree in Electronic Business from City University of Hong Kong in 1999 and 2002 respectively.
-Mr. Tam also received a Master of Accounting from Jinan University, PRC in 2005.
+Mr. Tam also received a Master of Accounting from Jinan University, People's Republic of China (the "PRC") in 2005.

-CHEN Hui Chung, John (Mr.), Chinese (Taiwan) and aged 53, joined the Company as senior director of finance division in August 2013.
+CHEN Hui Chung, John (Mr.), Chinese (Taiwan) and aged 54, joined the Company as senior director of finance division in August 2013.
 He is responsible for treasury, financial investment and financial risk management of the Group.
-Mr. Chen has over 25 years of experience in finance areas in Taiwan listed companies.
+Mr. Chen has over 26 years of experience in finance areas in Taiwan listed companies.
 Before joining the Company, he was the chief financial officer of Taiwan Synthetic Rubber Corp and Wan Hai Lines Ltd. respectively.
 Mr. Chen received a Bachelor of Transportation and Communication from National Cheng Kung University, Taiwan in 1983 and a MBA from University of California Irvine, US in 1987.

-The Board is pleased to announce this annual report, particularly the audited consolidated results of the Group for the year ended 31 December 2014.
+The board of directors of the Company (the "Board") is pleased to announce this annual report, particularly the audited consolidated results of the Group for the year ended 31 December 2015.